 Did you know that Cambodia also offers amazing beaches?
 You can find them in the South of the country.
-Sihanoukville is probably the most popular beach destination in the Cambodia.
-Anyway, if you aren’t looking for party, you might be happier staying in the near Otres Beach area.
+Sihanoukville is probably the most popular beach destination in Cambodia.
+Anyway, if you aren’t looking for parties, you might be happier staying in the near Otres Beach area.
 (Around 7 km away from Sihanoukville).
 Here you can find a beach area way quieter and easier to relax in.
 Click here for all information about Otres Beach.

 Day 17 Sihanoukville to Phnom Penh

 Unfortunately, there is no direct route between Sihanoukville and Battambang/Siem Reap yet.
 That’s why you have to go back to Phnom Penh first in order to get to Battambang.
 However, the bus trip is long and exhausting and the ride can get quite shaky.
 That’s why we decided to have a stop-over in Phnom Penh for another night and relax a little before the long trip.

 By the way, we realized that the estimated journey time was always much shorter than the actual trip.
 So better expect 1-2 hours more when taking a bus in Cambodia.

 After having a good rest in Phnom Penh, your trip can go on.
 For the trip, it is nice to bring some snacks and water, but there are usually also breaks to grab some food in between.